Abdellah Zoubir: Petrolul Ploiești

 On 24 June 2015, Zoubir joined Romanian side Petrolul Ploiești on a three-year contract.
 He made his Liga I debut on 11 July, playing the full 90 minutes in a 0–0 draw at defending champions FC Steaua București; he adapted quickly, being voted Footballer of the Month for July by fans on the DoarPetrolul.ro forum.
 He netted his first goal for the club on 9 November in a 1–1 home draw against Concordia Chiajna, and his second came against CFR Cluj late in the same month (1–0, also at the Ilie Oană Stadium).

 During early December 2015, it was reported that Bucharest rivals Steaua and Dinamo were interested in acquiring Zoubir in the winter transfer window.

 Qarabağ

 On 26 June 2018, Zoubir signed a two-year contract with Qarabağ.

 On 29 June 2024, Zoubir signed a new three-year contract with Qarabağ.

-As of August 2025, Zoubir is captaining the club from Agdam.

-He is considered as one of the best players in Qarabağ’s history.
+On 16 August 2026, Qarabağ announced that Zoubir had left the club after 368 appearances and 78 goals, with his contract was terminated by mutual agreement.

+Al-Orobah

+On 9 September 2026, Saudi First Division League club Al-Orobah announced the signing of Zoubir.